DAPM-Thesis/dapm-thesis/dapm-pipeline/documentation/create_processing_element_template.md

 ## Operators
 Operators process messages and transform data.

-Extend the `SimpleOperator` or the `MiningOperator`.
+Extend the `SimpleOperator`, `MiningOperator`, or `Operator`.
 The parameters are again the expected output type.
 Implement the required methods.
 ```java
 public class EventOperatorB extends SimpleOperator<Event> { }